Thieves steal 2-ton barbecue smoker from Revival chef Thomas Boemer

 The steel-and-aluminum smoker, hand-built to Boemer's specifications by Georgia-based Lang BBQ Smokers, has been a key component of the restaurants' special events business and has proved to be an essential tool during the pandemic.

-At capacity, it can handle 80 racks of ribs, or 60 briskets or whole pigs.
-An attached charbroiler is ideal for oysters and sweet corn, and a separate lower-temperature holding box is perfect for smoking salmon, 20 King fillets at a time.
-Next month, the plan was to smoke hundreds of Christmas hams.
+At capacity, it can handle a whole pig, 80 racks of ribs or 60 briskets.
+An attached charbroiler is ideal for oysters and sweet corn, and a separate lower-temperature holding box is perfect for smoking salmon, 20 king fillets at a time.
+The plan next month was to smoke hundreds of Christmas hams.

 "It's the most fun thing there is for cooking," said Boemer.
 "You drive up, park it, fill the neighborhood with the most amazing smells and people line up."